scottc95665-work/dora/README.md

 ### Commiting Changes

-Before commiting changes to the reporsitory please run the following to ensure the build is successful.
+Before commiting changes to the repository please run the following to ensure the build is successful.

     % ./gradlew clean test integrationTest javadoc